xinan-nancy-chen/rOMT/README.md

 After further dilate to add more ADV, 1084 vectors are added among 4509 candidates to 4991 already ADV vectors Flux vectors in vtk format saved in ../rOMT/test_results/C294/diff_2e3_mask_1_tj_3_dt_0.4_nt_10_ti_31_tf_49_uini_0_rini_none_beta_0.0001_R_gamma_0.008_correctHu_dtri1_tinterp0_rmin0_rnorm0_rsmooth1_rreinit0_source0_dilate3_pcg20/LPPA_set002_032821
 ```
+Files in vtk format will be saved into the above directory which could be best visualized in VisIt:<br />

+(1) Open VisIt and clike "Open" icon to load data.<br />
+(2) Load anatomical data ("anato") -> Add -> Volume -> mask -> Draw.
+Then double click the item to change attributes of colormap and transparency.<br />
+(3) Load vectors ("ADV", "DIFF","disp") -> Add -> Vector -> vector_field -> Draw.
+Then double click the item to change attributes of colormap, vector amount and scale.<br />
+(4) Load pathlines ("pathlines") -> Pseudocolor -> PathPoint -> Draw.<br />

-The paramters and instructions for running on the original large dataset can be found in getParams_original.m and the whole dataset can be available upon request at xinan.chen@stonybrook.edu or helene.benveniste@yale.edu.
+The paramters and instructions for running on the original large dataset can be found in getParams_original.m and the whole dataset can be available upon request at <xinan.chen@stonybrook.edu> or <helene.benveniste@yale.edu>.